microsoft/generative-ai-for-beginners/11-integrating-with-function-calling/README.md

    student_2_description = "Michael Lee is a sophomore majoring in computer science at Stanford University.
 He has a 3.8 GPA.
 Michael is known for his programming skills and is an active member of the university's Robotics Club.
 He hopes to pursue a career in artificial intelligence after finishing his studies."
    ```

-   We want send the above student descriptions to an LLM to parse the data.
-This data can later be used in our an application and be sent to an API or stored into a database.
+   We want to send the above student descriptions to an LLM to parse the data.
+This data can later be used in our application and be sent to an API or stored in a database.

-1. Let's create two identical prompts that we instruct the LLM on what information that we are interested in:
+1. Let's create two identical prompts in which we instruct the LLM on what information we are interested in:

    ```python
    prompt1 = f'''